Canadian Immigrant Overcomes Detention In Four States To Win Legal Residency

 In Carlos’ opinion, Ben qualified for release upon the posting of an immigration bond.
-Based on his green card lawyer experience, he knew Ben qualified for permanent residence status.
-He would need our help in deportation defense proceedings.
+A green card lawyer, he knew Ben could qualify for permanent resident status.

 First, our office had to locate him.

-Carlos explained to Ben’s family the bond seemed excessive.
+Carlos explained to Ben’s family that even though he was considered an undocumented Canadian immigrant, the bond seemed excessive.
 He recommended trying to lower the amount.
 He also suggested moving the case back to San Diego.
 They agreed with Carlos’ plans.